kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ### Upgrade / Downgrade Strategy

-**Upgrade (Alpha 1.37 → Beta 1.38):**
+**Upgrade (Alpha 1.37 → Alpha 1.38):**
-- The gate moves to Beta but stays default off, because `resource.k8s.io/v1beta2` is an off-by-default beta group version.
-A cluster that does not opt in sees no behavioural change.
+- No API version change and no gate change.
+The type stays in `resource.k8s.io/v1alpha3` and `DRAResourcePoolStatus` stays Alpha, default off, so a cluster that does not opt in sees no behavioural change and one that does keeps the same endpoint and the same flags.
-- `ResourcePoolStatusRequest` is served from both `resource.k8s.io/v1alpha3` and `resource.k8s.io/v1beta2`, with the storage version moving to `v1beta2`.
-Objects written by 1.37 in `v1alpha3` remain readable and are rewritten at `v1beta2` on their next write; because requests are short-lived and TTL-swept within 24 hours, no storage migration is required in practice.
-Operators who want the old endpoint can keep `--runtime-config=resource.k8s.io/v1alpha3=true` alongside the new one.
-- No fields are added, removed or renamed at Beta beyond whatever the `validationError` decision produces, so a 1.37 client reading a 1.38 object sees the same shape.
+- No fields are added, removed or renamed, so a 1.37 client reading a 1.38 object sees the same shape.
-- One Beta correction changes reported numbers and must be called out in the 1.38 release notes, since Alpha clients may have scripted around the current values: `unavailableDevices` — and therefore `availableDevices` — stops double-counting devices that are both allocated and tainted.
+- One 1.38 correction changes reported numbers and must be called out in the 1.38 release notes, since Alpha clients may have scripted around the current values: `unavailableDevices` — and therefore `availableDevices` — stops double-counting devices that are both allocated and tainted.
 The